bazelbuild/bazelisk/README.md

 ## News

-- 2018-01-20: I rewrote Bazelisk in Go.
+- 2018-01-20: Bazelisk is rewritten in Go.
 It has the same features as the Python version and both versions are tested against the same integration test suite.
 This version might be easier to use on Windows, because it can be compiled to a native executable that has no other dependencies.

 ## About Bazelisk